 Arch Cape Water District routinely monitors for constituents according to Federal and State laws.
 The District uses Alexin Analytical Laboratories (Oregon Certified Lab # OR100013) to test our water for EPA regulated contaminants.
 All drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some chemical constituents.
 The presence of these constituents does not necessarily pose a health risk.
-I am not only pleased to report that Arch Cape's drinking water is safe and exceeds Federal and State requirements, but also that the Arch Cape Domestic Water Supply District was recognized as Outstanding Performers by the Oregon Health Authority's Drinking Water Program this past April.
-Congratulations to the Staff and Board on this accomplishment in service to the community!
+I am pleased to report that Arch Cape's drinking water is safe and exceeds Federal and State requirements.

-The District's treatment plant went online in November of 2014.
+The District's new treatment plant went online in November of 2014.
 The skids are equipped with Toray PVDF hollow fiber ultra-filtration membrane modules.
 PVDF membranes are the industry standard for superior durability and effectiveness in the removal of suspended solids, micro-organisms, and pathogens.